jamescussen/skype-for-business-photo-editor/README.md

 Skype for Business Photo Editor
 ============================================

 This is a PowerShell based tool used to batch resize, crop and filter images for use with Skype for Business server.
+This project may also be useful for others as a starting point for building other image processing tools using PowerShell.

 **Tool Features:**